ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the scope in the access token (i.e., 'gname' in {{Section 3.1 of RFC9594}}) (REQ7).

-The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ10), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g., by using a link-format document {{RFC6690}}.
+The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ10), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g., by using a CoRE link-format document {{RFC6690}}.

 Applications can use this common resource type to discover links to group-membership resources for joining OSCORE groups, e.g., by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.